Fighting the Darkness: When Hope Feels Like a Fight

 When I feel threatened, do I get cleaner, or do I get uglier

 If the answer is uglier, you do not need a new personality.
-You need constraints that protect the people around you and protect the version of you that you want to keep.
+What you need are constraints that protect the people around you and protect the version of you that you want to keep.

 Here is what that looks like in real life.

 A message lands late at night.
 It feels disrespectful.
-The outward darkness wants to clap back.
-It wants to win.
-It wants to make sure the other person feels pain too.
+The outward darkness wants to clap back — to win, to make sure the other person feels pain too.

 Fighting the darkness in that moment is restraint.
 You do not reply from heat.
-You write the draft and do not send it.
-You sleep.
-You respond in the morning when your brain is back online.
+Write the draft and do not send it.
+Sleep on it.
+Respond in the morning when your brain is back online.

-You do not win by being polite.
-You win by refusing to hand the wheel to your ugliest impulse.
+Winning is not about being polite.
+Refusing to hand the wheel to your ugliest impulse is how you actually win.

 The darkness that collapses inward